Contiguous Zero-Copy for Encrypted Transport Protocols

 \subsection{The State of Encrypted Transport Protocols}

-We integrate encryptio into protocol implementations with a layering approach that abstracts the design of the protocol during symmetric cryptography usage.
-That is, we encrypt/decrypt blobs of data without considering how their structure may help packet processing performance involving encryption or decryption.
+As of today, we integrate symmetric encryption into protocol implementations with a layering approach: we have independence between symmetric cryptography usage and the protocol design.
+That is, we encrypt/decrypt blobs of data without considering how their structure may help packet processing efficiency involving encryption or decryption.
 In some cases, we may make this choice to maintain backward compatibility or lower friction to deploy encryption with established implementations.
 For other protocols that cannot function without encryption, such as QUIC, Tor, or SSH, questioning the established design practice offers opportunities.

+To understand these opportunities, we first need to generalize encrypted transports.
 Packets of encrypted transport protocols mixing encrypted control and encrypted data may be characterized as follows:

-Where: \begin{inparaenum} \item $\parallel$ denotes concatenation. \item $H_1$ is the cleartext transport header. \item $\text{ENC}_i(H_2)$ represents an encrypted header of the secure transport protocol using encryption scheme $i$. \item $\text{ENC}_j(P_C)$ contains the encrypted payload mixed with protocol-specific controls, potentially using a different encryption scheme $j \neq i$ and a different set of keys. \end{inparaenum}
+Where: \begin{inparaenum} \item $\parallel$ denotes concatenation. \item $H_1$ is the cleartext transport header. \item $\text{ENC}_i(H_2)$ represents an encrypted header of the secure transport protocol using encryption scheme $i$. \item $\text{ENC}_j(P_C)$ contains the encrypted payload mixed with protocol-specific controls, potentially using a different encryption scheme $\text{ENC}_j \neq \text{ENC}_i$ and a different set of keys. \end{inparaenum}

 The payload $P_C$ may exhibit a structure combining both an arbitrary number of upper layer data fragments and optional control information for the transport protocol:

 Where: \begin{inparaenum} \item <header> is an optional internal protocol-specific control information. \item <data> are upper-layer data fragments. \item <varint> is a variable-length positive integer whose length-encoding is protocol-specific. \item The composition may follow protocol-specific ordering constraints. \end{inparaenum}